chenc10/UCSB/README.md

 * What's the next:

-	We need to decide to what extend shall we tolerate the difference between two tree when judging them as  "similar".
-I'm reading papers to better understanding the mechanism polymorphism.
+	We need to decide to what extend shall we tolerate the difference between two trees when judging them as "similar".
+I'm reading papers to better understand the mechanism polymorphism.